 - Budgeting for two

 As you write in the beginning it is easier to stick strictly to your niche and always write from the “helping others” perspective.
-The First person writing is not the best way to grow your audience.
-Most readers are on your blog to learn or correct something in their life.
+These types of blogs tend to do quite well and that is why I always suggest this point of view to new bloggers.

-If you always write as if you are the teacher and not the student you will grow your audience into a dedicated group of people that look to you for improvement or advice.
+If you write as if you are the teacher and not the student you will grow your audience into a dedicated group of people that look to you for improvement or advice.